 International coordinator: Fee (Foundation for Environmental Education) The HSPN is the National Operator for Greece.
-It cooperates with the Primary Education https://www.eepf.gr/en/project/education/learning-about-forests
+It cooperates with the Primary Education of B' Area of Athens.

 DATE 20-04-2020 AUTHORS University of Thessaly

 Eco(logical) Schools

 The objective of the Programme "Eco Schools" is to change the behavior of everyone within the school community so that the school will become a real "Eco School".
 This is achieved through the formulation and implementation of an "Ecocode" (a set of environmental behavior standards), and the implementation of an Environmental Action Plan (which involves all the surrounding area of the school and its conversion into a clean, attractive, and friendly space).